Kooalaa/BeerMaps/README.md

 Users are able to find restaurants and rate them on scale 1-5, users can see the overal rating of chosen restaurant.

 Technologies used:
 Application is written 100% on kotlin and using android studio, application is currently usable only on android devices.
+The restaurants are fetched from a website that offers data from every restaurant in Finland that has rights to serve alcoholol.

 Usecases: